How to insert Flash into PowerPoint 2013

 - You can tune your Flash movie playback by setting it to play automatically and/or looped.

-- Now you can save your presentation or view it as a slideshow: click SlideShow icon in the View tab or press F5.
+- Now you can save your presentation or view it as a slideshow: click the SlideShow icon in the View tab or press F5.
 Press Esc to return to normal view.

-If you found the way described above too complicated, try the one-click insertion of Flash movies with iSpring Pro 7.
+If you found the way described above to be too complicated, try the one-click insertion of Flash movies with iSpring Pro 7.
 In addition to Flash movies, you can easily enrich your presentations with YouTube videos.
 Learn how to do it in this short video: